patvin80/ansibleassessment/LessonsLearned.md

 3. More trouble as the newly created VPC is not a DefaultVPC I need to figure out a way to set this to some value so that the EC2 instance Ansible tutorial will work. - Ending up creating a VPC and then passing the VPC everywhere an EC2 Instance was provisioned.
 4. Path variable on the Jenkins server is not able to recognize ansible-playbook.
 Tried [5], but looks like the path is set correctly but may be Jenkins does not have the permissions to invoke ansible-playbook.
 Solved using export HOME=/home/`whoami`
 5. Looks like the <s>keys</s> and <s>PEM file</s> need to be in the source control for this solution to work. - Eliminated the need for that by using Instance Profile and ec2_key ansible construct which also generates a key and a private key file.
-6. Instance Profile is a great option to avoid the Keys being passed around.
-However still the PEM file needs to be addressed.
+6. Instance Profile is a great option to avoid the Keys being passed around. <s>However still the PEM file needs to be addressed.</s> Fixed by generating a key using ec2_key module [14]
 7. Server size does not support Elasticsearch and Kibana and Logstash to run on the same machine.
 Might consider moving Elasticsearch to external server or as a service. - Pending
 8. Elasticsearch with wrong configuration, results in Kibana not being able to reach Elasticsearch.